Special Needs Programme

 Tidy Harold

-To recognise different body parts using different senses and learn the importance of personal hygiene
+To recognize different body parts and the importance of personal hygiene through different senses

 S2